digitaledgeit/js-transition-info/README.md

 ### Methods

+#### .delay(property : string) : number

+Get the number of milliseconds a transition should be delayed - the default delay is 0

+ - property - optional

 #### .duration(property : string) : number

 Get the number of milliseconds a transition should take to complete - the default duration is 0

  - property - optional

+#### .total(property : string) : number

+Get the total number of milliseconds a transition should take to complete including any delay - the default delay+duration is 0

+- property - optional

+## ToDo

+-